Making Brand Reps Work for Your Business

 You are looking for a brand rep who takes stunning natural pictures, not in a studio, and whose styling fits with your brand aesthetic.

-Karyn of KBS Designs recently ran a brand rep search via Instagram.
+Karyn of KBS Designs (This site/resource is no longer available) recently ran a brand rep search via Instagram.

 She visited the social media feed of prospectives over a period of time and “made sure that they were similar to the styling KBS Designs was already using” as well as looking at “who the reps followers were and what sort of interaction was evident on her posts”.